SuyiWang/DiMorSC/README.md

 2. Matlab code depends on matlab_bgl (https://www.mathworks.com/matlabcentral/fileexchange/10922-matlabbgl) - put matlab_bgl in matlab_helper folder
 3. vaa3d module depends on 'vaa3d_matlab_io', which is a folder in vaa3d source file - this is provided in case it might not be available online.

+# Creating input file from raw data
+Helper files "LoadPartha" and "LoadAllen" in <matlabHelper> folder are provided to generate input from raw data.

 # Compilation
 ## densityRips